top of page

 About

-Alma Dance Company shares women's stories and voices through dance, discussion and workshops, connecting with communities globally to spark change and engage in building a more equitable world.
+Alma Dance Company shares stories, particularly those of women, through dance, discussion and workshops, connecting with communities globally to spark change and engage in building a more equitable world.

 Portfolio